 In addition, since 1992 I have worked regularly with clients such as Clairol, Bristol-Myers Squibb, American Express and Deloitte on corporate internal communications.
 I currently write regularly for Bristol-Myers’ Insite Magazine.

 When I’m not engaged in those pursuits, I write fiction.
-I have published eleven short stories, in Confrontation, Short Story America, Northwest Review, Pank, The Laurel Review, Concho River Review, RE:AL and Pacific Review.
-I have completed a novel, “Ghost Road,” and am currently at work on the beginnings of a new novel and on short stories.
+I have published more than a dozen short stories, in Raritan (forthcoming), Eclectica, Barnstormer, Confrontation, Short Story America, Northwest Review, Pank, The Laurel Review, Concho River Review, RE:AL and Pacific Review.
+I have completed a novel, “Ghost Road,” and am currently at work on a new novel, “Serafina” and on additional short stories.

 I graduated with honors from Harvard College in 1984 with a bachelor’s degree in History & Literature and received a master’s degree from Columbia School of Journalism in 1988.
 In 1984, while working as a beat reporter at the Anniston Star in Anniston, Alabama, I shared an Associated Press First Place award in the category of news features.

-Please click here a link to a Q&A with me in Eclectica.
+Please click here for a link to a Q&A with me in Eclectica.